Aeolis quadrangle: Mars Science Laboratory discoveries

 The absorbed dose and dose equivalent from galactic cosmic rays and solar energetic particles on the Martian surface for ~300 days of observations during the current solar maximum was measured.
 These measurements are necessary for human missions to the surface of Mars, to provide microbial survival times of any possible extant or past life, and to determine how long potential organic biosignatures can be preserved.
 This study estimates that a one-meter depth drill is necessary to access possible viable radioresistant microbe cells.
 The actual absorbed dose measured by the Radiation Assessment Detector (RAD) is 76 mGy/yr at the surface.
 Based on these measurements, for a round trip Mars surface mission with 180 days (each way) cruise, and 500 days on the Martian surface for this current solar cycle, an astronaut would be exposed to a total mission dose equivalent of ~1.01 sievert.
 Exposure to one sievert is associated with a five percent increase in risk for developing fatal cancer.
 NASA's current lifetime limit for increased risk for its astronauts operating in low-Earth orbit is three percent.
 Maximum shielding from galactic cosmic rays can be obtained with about 3 meters of Martian soil.

 The samples examined were probably once mud that for millions to tens of millions of years could have hosted living organisms.
 This wet environment had neutral pH, low salinity, and variable redox states of both iron and sulfur species.
 These types of iron and sulfur could have been used by living organisms.
 Carbon, hydrogen, oxygen, sulfur, nitrogen, and phosphorus were measured directly as key biogenic elements, and by inference, phosphorus is assumed to have been available.
 The two samples, John Klein and Cumberland, contain basaltic minerals, Ca-sulfates, Fe oxide/hydroxides, Fe-sulfides, amorphous material, and trioctahedral smectites (a type of clay).
 Basaltic minerals in the mudstone are similar to those in nearby aeolian deposits.
 However, the mudstone has far less Fe-forsterite plus magnetite, so Fe-forsterite (type of olivine) was probably altered to form smectite (a type of clay) and magnetite.
-A Late Noachian/EarlyHesperian or younger age indicates that clay mineral formation on Mars extended beyond Noachian time; therefore, in this location neutral pH lasted longer than previously thought.
+A Late Noachian/Early Hesperian or younger age indicates that clay mineral formation on Mars extended beyond Noachian time; therefore, in this location neutral pH lasted longer than previously thought.

 In a press conference on December 8, 2014, Mars scientists discussed observations by Curiosity rover that show Mars' Mount Sharp was built by sediments deposited in a large lake bed over tens of millions of years.
 This finding suggests the climate of ancient Mars could have produced long-lasting lakes at many places on the Planet.
 Rock layers indicate that a huge lake was filled and evaporated many times.
 The evidence was many deltas that were stacked upon each other.